shifanzheng/GoSpringMVC/README.md

 Technologies Used: Javascript (Front-end), Spring (Back-end), MySQL (Database)

 Use Cases: Players will be able to play the Go board game with all all of its rules.
 A history of moves made by the player will be displayed during the match, and players can view the details of the match after the game is over.
-Players can challenge other players to matches, and there will be two game modes available, a standard 19 by 19 board and a shorter 9 by 9 board.
+Players can challenge other players to matches, and there will be two game modes available, a standard 19 by 19 board and a smaller 9 by 9 board.
+Each game will be played on a board and it will have two players who are able to place stones on the board.
+Players will create accounts to play the game.
+To play games, players will be placed in a lobby after logging in to their account and will then be able to select other players in the lobby to play a game with.

 Design docs needed to understand project: